Haydz/haydz.github.io/_posts/2020-04-12-testingmonster.md

 Use the scanner package:
 > Package scanner provides a scanner and tokenizer for UTF-8-encoded text.
 It takes an io.Reader providing the source, which then can be tokenized through repeated calls to the Scan function.
 For compatibility with existing tools, the NUL character is not allowed.

-In short: it scannes UTF-8-encoded text
+In short: it scans UTF-8-encoded text

 Need to read the file and split it (file is from the above example)